lokavarapumadhukar/clearvictionreactapp/README.md

-## Download the React project from the Github Repository and run it locally
+## Download the react project from the repository and run it locally

 Open your terminal and then type